 Local income tax

 The local income tax is a separate income tax that has its own tax base, tax exemption and credits, and tax rates.
-The local income tax rates for corporations are 1% on the first KRW 200 million, 2% for the tax base between KRW 200 million and KRW 20 billion, and 2.2% for the excess.
+The local income tax rates for corporations are 1% on the first KRW 200 million, 2% for the tax base between KRW 200 million and KRW 20 billion, 2.2% for the tax base between KRW 20 billion and KRW 300 billion, and 2.5% for the excess.